Baby and child

 The vaccines offered to children from 3 years and 4 months are:

-Children aged 18 months to 3 years 4 months on 1 January 2026 (born on or before 30 June 2024) will remain on the current schedule and be offered their second dose of MMR at 3 years 4 months.
+Children born between 01 September 2022 and 30 June 2024 will remain on the current schedule and will be offered a dose of MMRV at 3 years 4 months.

 Resources